Learn something new every day

 Vitamin K is one of the essential fat-soluble vitamins required for human health.
 Specifically, it is essential for proper blood clotting and skeletal bone maintenance.
 Sources of vitamin K include green, leafy vegetables in the diet for one form of the vitamin and synthesis by gastrointestinal tract bacteria for another.
 The necessary amount of vitamin K ingestion by diet or supplements usually is small because the body recycles the available compound in an almost endless loop.
 Despite this recycling, any changes to the body's ingestion or storage of this nutrient — or of the intestinal bacteria's synthesis of the compound — can affect vitamin K absorption.

 The liver is intimately involved in vitamin K absorption, storage and recycling.
-Not only is it the primary repository of stored vitamin K, it produces digestive enzymes — bile salts — that are necessary to metabolize dietary food into vitamin K. Any type of liver disease can decrease vitamin K absorption.
-This can happen by decreasing the liver's production of bile salts necessary for digestion or by decreasing the storage capacity of the organ because of scarring or inflammation.
+Not only is it the primary repository of stored vitamin K, it produces digestive enzymes — bile salts — that are necessary to metabolize dietary food into vitamin K. Any type of liver disease can decrease absorption of Vitamin K. This can happen by decreasing the liver's production of bile salts necessary for digestion or by decreasing the storage capacity of the organ because of scarring or inflammation.
 The liver's involvement in blood clotting outside of the vitamin K cycle means that disease can cause replacement vitamin K to be required as clotting factors are decreased or eliminated.

-Lastly, drug and nutritional supplements also can interact to decrease vitamin K absorption.
-Vitamin A, in particular, interferes with vitamin K absorption, and supplemental vitamin E can require greater amounts of vitamin K by using up vitamin-K dependent clotting factors.
-Anticoagulant therapy drugs such as warfarin interrupt the body's natural recycling loop for vitamin K, requiring supplemental vitamin K to prevent a deficiency.
+Lastly, drug and nutritional supplements also can interact to decrease absorption of Vitamin K. Vitamin A, in particular, interferes with vitamin K absorption, and supplemental vitamin E can require greater amounts of vitamin K by using up vitamin-K dependent clotting factors.
+Anticoagulant therapy drugs such as warfarin interrupt the body's natural recycling loop for vitamin K.